Fold-transversal surface code cultivation: Handoff simulation

+Now we will show that the handoff circuit with noiseless stabilizer measurements preserves the same state and statistics as~\cref{eq:after-stab-msmt}.
+As before, the initial state is $\ket{\psi} \otimes \ket{0}^{\!\otimes n\anc}$.
+First, we perform the round of noiseless stabilizer measurements that are used for handoff.
+From~\cref{eq:stab-msmt}, measurement of the ancilla qubits projects onto the state $\ket{\psi_s} \otimes \ket{s}$ with probability $|c_s|^2$.
+Then, we apply the noisy syndrome extraction circuit $\tilde{C}$:

-where Eq.~\eqref{eq:handoff-after-stabmsmt}, dependent on $s$, occurs with the same probability as before, $\left|\ket{\phi_s}\right|^2$.
-Therefore, the fictitious stabilizer measurements do not disturb the outputs of the noisy stabilizer measurements in the cultivation stage, nor the outputs of the rest of the circuit.
+Which is the same state as~\cref{eq:after-stab-msmt}.
+The noiseless circuit $C$, followed by ancilla measurement, and then the noisy circuit $\tilde{C}$ results in the same state $P\dat\ket{\psi_s} \otimes P\anc\ket{s}$ with the same probability $|c_s|^2$.
+Therefore, the noiseless stabilizer measurements do not disturb the outputs of the noisy stabilizer measurements in the cultivation stage, nor the outputs of the rest of the circuit.

-The state vector collapse caused by the fictitious $\reg{3}$ stabilizer measurements greatly reduces the degrees of freedom in the state vector.
-Nevertheless, the state vector collapse still leaves two remaining degrees of freedom in the state $\ket{\psi_s}$.
-This is by construction--- $\ket{\psi_s}$ is confined to a two-dimensional subspace consistent with syndromes $s$.
-A basis for this two-dimensional subspace is $D_s\ket{0_{\reg{3}}}$ and $D_s\ket{1_{\reg{3}}}$, where $D_s$ is the Pauli destabilizer defined in step 1(c).
-Using the complex coefficients defined in step 1(c), we can write $\ket{\psi_s}$ as
+After the stabilizer measurements we are left with a state $\ket{\psi_s}$ that is confined to a two-dimensional subspace defined by the syndrome bit string $s$.
+A basis for this two-dimensional subspace is $D_s\ket{0\A}$ and $D_s\ket{1\A}$, where $D_s$ is the Pauli destabilizer defined in step 5 of the state vector simulation.